RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence.</b></i> This work is in-progress and prepared for peer-review.

 <b>Our Purpose is to create precedents and foundations to help other victims of cyberabuse, bots, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations</b>.
-<br>We want to save lives and help partners create systems to help online - including with specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.
+<br>- We want to save lives and help partners create systems to help online - including with specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, data science projects, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.

  <a href="https://www.teamscopeapp.com/blog/6-repositories-to-share-your-research-data">Public Research</a>: This study is fully open for scientific learning, analysis, and archiving.
 <i><br>If a file is too large to preview on github, please download, or preview in this <a href="https://drive.google.com/drive/folders/18MWGm7dRX6Gi5UPo0fO9xQMtT4eHIrbn?usp=sharing">google folder</a>.</i>